Extra TopicsDeep Dive

 The Required Practical — Circuit Setup

 This deep dive covers The Required Practical — Circuit Setup within I-V Characteristics for GCSE Physics.
 Revise I-V Characteristics in Extra Topics for GCSE Physics with 13 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 2 of 12 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position